-Abelard and Hugue may stand for the culmination of autochthonous Latin knowledge, but the thirst for more among the brighter scholars of the epoch is already symbolized by the name Héloïse gave to the son she had with Abelard some time around 1120: Astralabius.15 The astrolabe, though already known in the eleventh century and prescribed by Hugue for the measurement of angles, was first of all the central tool for that "medico-astrological naturalism" which was a main motive for the translations from the Arabic and the Greek - the other motive being the desire to get hold of those famous works which were known by name and fame from Martianus Capella and other Latin authors but not in body.
+Abelard and Hugue may stand for the culmination of autochthonous Latin knowledge, but the thirst for more among the brighter scholars of the epoch is already symbolized by the name Héloïse gave to the son she had with Abelard some time around 1120: Astralabius.15 The astrolabe, though already known in the eleventh century and prescribed by Hugue for the measurement of angles, was first of all the central tool for that "medico-astrological naturalism" which (as made clear by the selection of works to be translated and of their diffusion) was a main motive for the translations from the Arabic and the Greek - the other motive being the desire to get hold of those famous works which were known by name and fame from Martianus Capella and other Latin authors but not in body.

 From the perspective of mathematics education, the first important acquisitions were Euclid's Elements and the Hindu-Arabic numerals.
 The first translation of the Elements (from the Arabic, known as "Adelard I") was presumably made by Adelard of Bath (probably assisted by somebody who knew Arabic better).
-Adelard's general orientation was toward naturalism, astrology and magic, and his own mathematical upbringing as reflected in his juvenile De eodem et diverso and Regule abaci had not gone beyond the traditional quadrivium; he may have worked on the Elements because this work was known by Arabic astronomers to be the fundament for the mathematics of the Almagest (two other twelfth-century translators of the Elements also translated the latter work).
-In the wake of Adelard I, a family of derived versions emerged (collectively known as "Version II", ed.
-[Busard & Folkerts 1992]), seemingly produced by an informal network of Adelard's former students [Burnett 1996: 229-234].
+Adelard's general orientation was toward naturalism, astrology and magic, and his own mathematical upbringing as reflected in his juvenile De eodem et diverso and Regule abaci had not gone beyond the traditional quadrivium; he may have worked on the Elements because this work was known by Arabic astronomers to be the fundament for the mathematics of the Almagest (two other twelfth-century translators of the Elements, Gerard of Cremona and an anonymous translator from the Greek, also translated the latter work).
+In the wake of Adelard I, a family of derived versions emerged (collectively known as "Version II" (ed.
+Busard and Folkerts 1992)), seemingly produced by an informal network of Adelard's former students (Burnett 1996, pp. 229-234).